gopheracademy/gopheracademy-web/content/advent-2019/cmdline.md

 - Rule of Modularity: Write simple parts connected by clean interfaces.
 - Rule of Composition: Design programs to be connected with other programs.
 - Rule of Silence: When a program has nothing surprising to say, it should say nothing.

+These rules allow you to write small program that do one thing.

+- A user asks for support of reading data from REST API?
+Have them pipe a `curl` command output to your program
+- A user wants only top n results?
+Have them pipe your program output through `head
+- A user wants only the second column of data?
+Since you write tab seperated output, they can pipe your output via `cut` or `awk`

 If you don't follow these and let your command line interface grow organically, you might end up in the following situation